LLNL/Caliper/doc/sphinx/CaliperBasics.rst

 Caliper provides many more performance measurement configurations in addition to `runtime-report` that make use of region annotations.
-For example, `hatchet-region-profile` writes a json file with region times for processing with `Hatchet <https://github.com/LLNL/hatchet>`_.
+For example, `hatchet-region-profile` writes a .cali file with region times for processing with `Hatchet <https://github.com/LLNL/hatchet>`_.
 See :ref:`more-on-configurations` below to learn more about different configurations and their options.